 Listen to John Lennon pick 5 of his favourite songs from The Beatles

-The Beatles remain to this day one of the most extraordinary bands to have ever existed.
-A plethora of hits came from all four corners of the band, but which ones were John Lennon’s favourites.
+Formed by John Lennon after he invited Paul McCartney to join the Quarrymen, The Beatles remain to this day one of the most extraordinary bands to have ever existed.
+A plethora of hits came from all four corners of the band, but which ones were Lennon’s favourites.

-In this iconic interview with Rolling Stone founder Jann Wenner, Lennon is talking about just that as he shares some of his favourite songs from The Beatles extensive back catalogue amidst a hefty interview.
-With it he offers the one fundamental theme throughout all Lennon’s work; authenticity.
+In this iconic interview with Rolling Stone founder Jann Wenner, Lennon is talking about just that, as he shares some of his favourite songs from The Beatles extensive back catalogue amidst a hefty interview.
+With it, he offers the one fundamental theme throughout all of the Fab Four’s work; authenticity.

 After avoiding a simple question from Wenner on Lennon’s favourite song he ever wrote for The Beatles, he delivers a typically flagrant response.
 Lennon says.”I always liked ‘[I Am The] Walrus’, ‘Strawberry Fields’, ‘Help’, ‘In My Life’,” Wenner soon interjects, “Why ‘Help!’?”
 Lennon delivers a typically coloured response.

 The singer and guitarist replies, “Because I meant it, it’s real.
 The lyric is as good now as it was then, it’s no different, you know.
 It makes me feel secure to know that I was that sensible or whatever- well, not sensible, but aware of myself.
 That’s with no acid, no nothing… well pot or whatever.”
 Lennon clarifies his point, “It was just me singing “help” and I meant it, you know.
 I don’t like the recording that much, the song I like.
 We did it too fast to try and be commercial.”